 Unlike the CFA635+CFA-FBSCAB, the CFA735+CFA-FBSCAB has no ATX functionality provided through the CFA-FBSCAB.
 ATX control is available using the H1 connector on the CFA735.

-The GPIO configuration is one of the items stored by the command 4 (0x04): Store Current State as Boot State.
+The GPIO configuration is stored by command 4 (0x04): Store Current State as Boot State.